Literature / Marina

 - Jerk with a Heart of Gold: Again, both Óscar and Marina.
-They can be somewhat jerky and/or displicent, especially when their buttons are touched, but deep down they are warm people who care very much for each's other.
+They can be somewhat jerky and/or displicent, especially when their buttons are touched, but deep down they are genuinely kind people who care very much for each's other.

 - Macabre Moth Motif: The teufel moths.

-- Marionette Master: Kolvenik created puppet minions out from dead people.
+- Marionette Master: Kolvenik created puppet minions out of dead people.

 - P.O.V.
-Boy, Poster Girl: The book definitely follows this dynamic.
+Boy, Poster Girl: The book definitely follows this dynamic, title included.

 - Secondary Character Title: The book is called "Marina", but the central protagonist is Óscar.
 Justified as, in his own words, the story is about her.

-- Sugar and Ice Personality: Marina's personality often fluctuates between sweet and cynic.
+- Sugar-and-Ice Personality: Marina's personality fluctuates between sweet and cynic.